Shlepping with Zombies

 “That’s almost blasphemy, Dr. Cat’lic.
 I’m no Moses.
 Jewish, yes, but not Moses.
 I only wish.”

 I glanced at Dr. Lillian Tsao .
 “Fine.
 So here it is–no votes, no straws.
-I’m the one.”
+I’m going.”

 Arguing, nay-saying, moaning and groaning, back and forth we went.
-The zombies pounding on the door increased, probably thought we were having a feast.
-I won and soon the elevator and I descended.
+The zombies pounding on the door increased, helping me to carry the day and soon enough the elevator and I descended.
 My one concession, an exclusion suit.

 Thank you, Dr. Lillian.
 Zombie viscera slathered on skin could contaminate as effectively as a munch.
-Assuming, of course, said slatheree survived any slatherer.
+Assuming, of course, said slatheree survived a slatherer’s attack.

-The pulverized remains of the disembodied head stopped with all the eyeball blinking, tongue wagging, etc. Humphrey Sivern could now face his Maker.
+The pulverized remains of the former Sivern’s disembodied head stopped with all the eyeball blinking, tongue wagging, teeth nashing, etc. He could now face his Maker.

 Good luck, Humpster.
 I glanced around the office.
 Now what?

-“Not Ms. Kissingham, her AI avatar.
-You are not authorized….”
+“Not Ms. Kissingham, her avatar.
+You are not authorized…”

 Oy, yoi, yoi. the Humpster installed the most advanced OS available.
 Supposedly vaporware, another three-to-five years off.